ryandougher/Credit_Risk_Analysis/README.md

 ## Results

-The results of all six machine learning models can be seen below
+The results of all six machine learning models can be seen below:

 ### Naive Random Oversampling